All Episodes

 I don't remember a field trip to go to learn how to buy things and interact with workers.

-So anyway, here's here's where we are here.
+So anyway, here's where we are here.

-After we've set the table here, oh no, the gas price in school districts and buses, oh no.
+After we've set the table here, oh no, the gas price in school districts and buses, oh no, we're going to hear how they need more money for gasoline.

 Or they're going to have to get rid of art programs.